© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castle Earthwork 200m S of Coed Caeau is a scheduled monument protected by Cadw under reference BR179.
 View the official record →

-Castle Earthwork 200m S of Coed Caeau is a Medieval ringwork located in Breconshire, Wales.
+Castle Earthwork 200m S of Coed Caeau is a medieval ringwork situated in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR179.

 Castle Earthwork 200m S of Coed Caeau dates from the medieval period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castle Earthwork 200m S of Coed Caeau is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR179.